jackmead515/jsmdatabase/README.md

 ### file database ###
   * This database stores whatever files you want without redundancy.
 It's perfect for a timelapse setup: when sets of data are needed to be stored on an interval.

 Example...

 ```
 JSMDBManager dbManager = new JSMDBManager();
 dbManager.setMaxDatabases(2); //Total of 2 usb devices plugged into machine
 dbManager.setDatabaseWriteSpeed(50); //50 millisecond write speed
-dbManager.setMaxDatabaseWriters(4); //Total concurrent file writers
+dbManager.setMaxDatabaseWriters(4); //Total concurrent file writers per database
-dbManager.setInfoFileDirectory('/home/user/test/info/'); //Stores information about usb devices
+dbManager.setInfoFileDirectory("/home/user/test/info/"); //Stores information about usb devices
-dbManager.setRootDBDirectory('/home/user/test/rootdb/'); //Stores the files!
+dbManager.setRootDBDirectory("/home/user/test/rootdb/"); //Stores the files!
-dbManager.setLinuxScriptsDirectory('/home/user/test/scripts/'); //Stores the helper scripts
+dbManager.setLinuxScriptsDirectory("/home/user/test/scripts/"); //Stores the helper scripts
 dbManager.init(); //Generates the scripts, creates directories, and mounts usb drives
 dbManager.start(); //Runs the thread to unmount drives and store information about them
 ```
 You will have to create a custom controller on an interval that runs in a seperate thread for it.
-But that should be really easy...
+Here is an example of storing photos to the database...

 ```
 TimeUnit.MILLISECONDS.sleep(1000);